 Once you’ve settled on a shop, and hopefully ticked ‘perfect location’ and ‘within budget’ off the checklist, you can finally get started with the fun stuff – putting your own personal touch on the place.

 Get the interior cleaned and the layout organised before working on amping up the curb appeal.
 Sparkling windows, fresh paintwork, a memorable sign and an eye-catching display of your most valuable wares is how you’ll attract lots of new customers.
+Additionally, look into cardboard displays and other POP fixtures to help drive sales.

 #4: tell the world the good news